leandroudala/gaius-coding-challenge/README.md

 # How to run
 ## 1) Execute mock-api
 [Download the mock-api](https://cdn-dev.preoday.com/test/mock-api.zip) and extract its content.
-After extraction, execute the file 'start.sh', inside the folder 'wiremock'.
+After extraction, execute the file 'start.sh'

 *Make sure that port 8081 is available.